bitshares/dev.bitshares.works/core/testnets/private_testnet.md

     ./witness_node --data-dir data/my-blockprod --enable-stale-production --seed-nodes "[]"

-Note:
+> **warning:** If you want to use a differnt folder name and directory for the data, you have to use `--data-dir` in a startup command line and set your data directory folder path.
+Otherwise, the `witness_node_data_dir` folder will be created and used a default config.ini file to start the witness_node!!

+**Note:**
 - We do not need to specify `genesis.json` on the command line, since we now specify it in the config file.
 - The `--enable-stale-production` flag tells the `witness_node` to produce on a chain with zero blocks or very old blocks.
 We specify the `--enable-stale-production` parameter on the command line as we will not normally need it (although it can also be specified in the config file).
 - The empty `--seed-nodes` is added to avoid connecting to the default seed nodes hardcoded for production.

-Subsequent runs which connect to an existing witness node over the p2p network, or which get blockchain state from an existing data directory, need not have the `--enable-stale-production` flag.
+-  Subsequent runs which connect to an existing witness node over the p2p network, or which get blockchain state from an existing data directory, need not have the `--enable-stale-production` flag.

 ## 9. Obtaining the Chain ID